Boss or Leader?

 Lesson Overview

 Do you have what it takes to call the shots?
-In this lesson, students will discuss the topic of leadership and the roles and qualities of a leader in the modern world.
-This lesson features a video that explains the difference between being a boss and a leader.
-Students will learn and practice vocabulary relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore leadership and the roles and qualities of a modern leader.
+The lesson features a video explaining the differences between being a boss and being a leader.
+Students will learn and practice vocabulary and phrases related to leadership.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a practical and insightful learning experience.

 Lesson Objectives